-Arts & Cultural Exchange (ACE) and leading industry partners presents
+Arts & Cultural Exchange (ACE), TAFE NSW and leading industry partners presents

-Screen Trades is a job training and placement initiative that is addressing the significant shortages in below-the-line jobs in the local TV and film industry, tailor-made for underrepresented communities.
+Screen Trades is a job training and placement initiative that is addressing the significant shortages in below-the-line jobs in the local TV and film industry, especially for underrepresented communities.

 The workshop provided an extensive overview of the role of the Production Accountant during Pre-Production, the Shoot and Post, covering everything from Budgets to Cost Reports, and Cashflow to Payroll.